Sirius-ctrl/SWEN20003-OOSD/README.md

 # SWEN20003-OOSD
-The is the backup of the project of the class SWEN20003 from the University of Melbourne I got full marks for all part of this project.
+The is the backup of the project of the class SWEN20003 from the University of Melbourne.

+Full marks have been obtained for all of the project in this subject.